 Residents should give vacation requests, in writing, to the Site Director and Site Administrator within the first 6 weeks of the first and second halves of the Academic year.
 Certain sites require submission of vacation requests prior to beginning residency.

 Residents can apply, in writing, to the Site Director for alternate vacation arrangements.
 This must be done at least 6 weeks before the date of the vacation.

 Some sites have more ability to accommodate alternate vacation requests than others.
 The specific request will be dealt with in the context of the site and the resident’s educational needs.
-A decision to allow a variation from the policy will take into consideration scheduling needs, length of the rotation, on call needs, the need to meet the “75%” policy, scheduled mandatory education activities and other factors that the Site Director deems important to the resident’s education.
+A decision to allow a variation from the policy will take into consideration scheduling needs, length of the rotation, on call needs, the need to meet the “75%” guideline, scheduled mandatory education activities and other factors that the Site Director deems important to the resident’s education.

 Residents must attend all mandatory program activities.

 Residents are also entitled to five consecutive days off during the twelve day period that encompasses Christmas, New Year Day and two full weekends.
 Those 5 days off are to account for the three statutory holidays, Christmas, Boxing Day, New Year Day and 2 weekend days.

 A Resident with another religion who does not celebrate Good Friday, Easter Monday and or Christmas Day, may designate an alternate paid holiday as a replacement.
 A request for replacement must be submitted before July 15 of each year to be approved by the Program Director (Articles 12:06).